Global Dynamics of Granular Media Equations via Stochastic Order: Basins of attraction

-Before the proof of (iv)(v) in Theorem \ref{thm:local-convergence}, we need to verify a core condition in Theorem \ref{T:locally attracting} that, $\xo(B(\xd_{a_k},r_k))$ has upper/lower bounds in connecting orbits.
-In Proposition \ref{pro:bounds-of-limit-set}-\ref{prop:bounds of omega set}, we will fix the connecting orbit as the laws of the solution flow of \eqref{eq:mvsystem}, which gives a time-inhomogeneous SDE.
+In the following, we will give key results to verify the core condition in Theorem \ref{T:locally attracting} that, $\xo(B(\xd_{a_k},r_k))$ has upper/lower bounds in connecting orbits (Proposition \ref{pro:bounds-of-limit-set} and Proposition \ref{prop:bounds of omega set}).
+In Proposition \ref{pro:bounds-of-limit-set} and Proposition \ref{prop:bounds of omega set}, we will fix the connecting orbit as the laws of the solution flow of \eqref{eq:mvsystem}, which gives a time-inhomogeneous SDE.
 Noting that the solution of this SDE can be traced backward along the connecting orbit, and by the comparison theorem, we can find a measure in the connecting orbit at a point of time sufficiently close to $-\8$, which is a lower bound or upper bound of $\xo(B(\xd_{a_k},r_k))$ with respect to stochastic order.